Primary tabs

 Teaching

-The course consists of lectures, seminars, laboratory and methods practicals, a dissertation residential, and a research dissertation.
-The dissertation residential consists of an intense few days of individual and group learning, focused on developing the dissertation proposal and poster, as well as oral presentations.
-A 15,000-word dissertation requires students to identify, design and independently execute a small, empirically-grounded research study related to the course.
+The course consists of lectures, laboratory and methods practicals, numerical sessions and a research dissertation.
+A 12,000-word dissertation requires students to identify, design and independently execute a small, empirically-grounded research study related to the course.
 Students will be supervised through the process from initial question identification through to the design and execution of research.

 ---|---|